That was in 1966 when I was six years old.

 I knew that I was extremely lucky to have the goodwill of my betters.
 But luck can only last so long, and my desire to match the maturity of the musicians I was playing with created an urgency to quicken the pace of my development.
 So, in addition to practicing, I began transcribing the playing of my drum heroes off of record albums, which I would subsequently practice until I could match the tempo of the original.
 But the essence of a great drummer can’t be fully grasped aurally; you also have to watch them play live.
 So when I wasn’t practicing, transcribing, or playing, I would be flying out to Chicago, New York, and Boston to see my heroes play live, preferably for a week at a time, and preferably sitting right next to them.
 This, rather than school, is how I learned how to play my instrument.

 By going this route, I missed out on a lot of information that would have made me a better-rounded musician.
 But, on the other hand, I believe that I am the only drummer to accurately transcribe, and learn to play, some of the most intricate drumming ever recorded.
-(That was brought to my attention by Chick Corea, among other people, who remarked to me that he had always assumed that it would be impossible to notate Roy Haynes’ drumming on Corea’s seminal recording, Now He Sings, Now He Sobs.)
+(That was brought to my attention by Chick Corea, among others, who remarked to me that he had assumed that it would be impossible to notate, as I did, Roy Haynes’ drumming on Corea’s seminal recording, Now He Sings, Now He Sobs.)
 Furthermore, since my transcriptions were limited to music that I loved, so was my knowledge.
-Rather than being told by a teacher what to think, what to do, and who to admire, I followed my own path.
+Rather than being told by a teacher what to think, what to do, and whom to admire, I followed my own path.

 Over the years I’ve made a few passes at getting my transcriptions published, only to be stopped by the prospective publisher’s concerns about copyright laws.
-(Not concerning the drumming, which can’t be copyrighted, but the completely unrelated melodies of the compositions that the drumming are recorded on—a bizarre legal injustice, since if there were royalties collected, they would be going to the wrong person: the creator of the melody, not the creator of the drumming.)
+(Not concerning the drumming, which can’t be copyrighted, but the completely unrelated melodies of the compositions that the drumming are recorded on—a bizarre legal injustice, since were royalties collected, they would be going to the wrong person: the creator of the melody, not the creator of the drumming.)